alastria/alastria-security-check/README.md

 # alastria-security-check
-Best practices, recommendations and self-check scripts to help to validate the security of the Smart contracts
+Best practices, recommendations and self-check scripts to help to validate the security of the Smart contracts Also, in the last item you can find interesting information about the Security in general.

 ## Tools for security auto-check
 ### Smart Contract Static Analysis: